jasongrimes/silex-simpleuser/README.md

 A simple database-backed user provider for use with the Silex [SecurityServiceProvider](http://silex.sensiolabs.org/doc/providers/security.html).

-SimpleUser is intended to provide an easy way to set up user accounts (authentication, authorization, and user administration) in the Silex PHP micro-framework.
+SimpleUser provides an easy way to set up user accounts (authentication, authorization, and user administration) in the Silex PHP micro-framework.
 It provides drop-in services for Silex that implement the missing user management pieces for the Security component.
 It includes a basic User model, a database-backed user manager, controllers and views for user administration, and various supporting features.

 Demo